Supervisory team: Dr Amanda Goodrich (Open University) and Dr Robin Eagles (History of Parliament Trust)

 The project will explore a wide range of sources.
 The History of Parliament Trust is at the centre of parliamentary research and has close links with partner institutions such as the Parliamentary Archives.
 It also curates in-house digital collections that are not available elsewhere.
 It is recognised, however, that BME identities are often difficult to uncover in political archives.
 Other sources will also provide relevant material such as the Legacies of British Slave Ownership Database, the Cambridge Alumni Database, the ODNB, ECCO and the many digital newspaper sites.

 The project will produce the first database of BME people in politics, combining knowledge already available with this project’s new research.
 A qualitative element is equally important to explore the data in more detail within both political and cultural contexts.
 For example, potential lines of enquiry include the significance of West Indian plantation ownership and related wealth to British politics and the Anglo-Indian presence in British politics.
 Also, the extent to which BME political families assimilated into British society and genealogical databases (such as ancestry.com or findmypast.com) may be used here.
 Other social network indicators such as education, club membership, religious affiliation, may also be explored to test processes of assimilation and generational engagement with politics.

-The student will be supervised by Dr Amanda Goodrich at the Open University, who has published widely on Georgian political ideas and political culture, particularly extra-parliamentary politics.
+The CDA is supervised by Dr Amanda Goodrich at the Open University, who has published widely on Georgian political ideas and political culture, particularly extra-parliamentary politics.
 Her recent book is the biography of an African/English dual heritage man from the West Indies who pursued a political career in Britain.
 It focuses on politics and identity in the Atlantic World.
 The student will also be supervised by Dr Robin Eagles at the History of Parliament, who is an expert on eighteenth-century politics and culture, in particular relating to the House of Lords, and his publications include an edition of the diaries of the radical MP John Wilkes.